Your voice – Are you using it to inspire others?

-- You can show your support for initiatives that help women in the workplace or
+- You can show your support for initiatives that help women in the workplace.

 The thing is, we often underestimate how much our individual experiences matter in the bigger scheme of things.

-So you may wish to look for opportunities to tell your story.
+So you want to look for opportunities to tell your story.
 Or, at least, how you’ve overcome a major challenge - whether in business or your personal life.

 Tame the little voice that holds you back

-Sometimes it’s hard to inspire others when we are all too aware that something holds us back.
+Sometimes it’s hard to inspire others when you’re all too aware that something inside you is holding you back.

 Often it's that little voice in our heads that speaks to us in a critical and self-limiting way.
 Paying attention to it can stop us from both seeing and seizing the opportunities presented to us.

 So there are times when we effectively sabotage ourselves.
 Fear takes hold and we tell ourselves that we are not worth listening to.
 Or that our message isn’t powerful enough to inspire others anyway.

 Self-employed women can even be at risk of creating their own pay gap!
 This may sound outrageous but it isn’t.

 Time and time again I see evidence of women undervaluing their contribution.
 Women often charge less for their service than their male colleagues do.
 Money seems to be an area where our lack of self-belief can let us down badly (it’s what prompted me to write a little e-book about it once).